16 Different Types of Ficus Trees (with Pictures)

 Inside Full Height: | 6 to 10 feet |

-When planted indoors, the tree can grow tall to reach 6 to 10 feet provided it is given proper care.
+When planted indoors, the tree can grow tall to reach 6 to 10 feet if it is given proper care.
 But that doesn’t mean you have to live with a 10-foot tree in your home.
-Regular pruning helps to slow down the growth but eventually it will grow tall and need more space.
+Regular pruning can slow down the growth, but eventually, it will grow tall and need more space.

 - Beautiful for indoor spaces